 A series of surgeries is done to repair the problem.
 These surgeries include:

 Colostomy.
 With a colostomy, the large intestine is divided into 2 sections.
 The ends of the intestine are brought through openings in the stomach.
 The upper section lets stool pass through the opening (stoma) and into a collection bag.
 The lower section lets mucus made by the intestine pass into a collection bag.
 A colostomy does not damage your child's digestion.
 Your child can also grow before the next surgery is needed.
 And when the next surgery is done on the lower section of the intestine, there won’t be any stool there to infect the area.
-The nursing staff and other healthcare professionals that work with your child's surgeon can help you learn to take care of the colostomy.
+The nursing staff and other healthcare professionals who work with your child's surgeon can help you learn to take care of the colostomy.
 Local and national support groups may also be helpful.

 Attaching the rectum to the anus.
 This surgery is often done in the first few months of life.
 The colostomies stay in place for a few months after this surgery.
 This is so the area can heal without being infected by stool.
 The rectum and anus are now joined.
 But stool will leave the body through the colostomies until they are closed with surgery.
 A few weeks after surgery, you may be doing anal dilations to help your child get ready for the next phase.

 Closing the colostomies.
 This surgery is done about 2 to 3 months later.
 Your child will not be able to eat anything for a few days after surgery.
 This lets the intestine heal.
 Several days after surgery, your child will start passing stools through the rectum.
-At first, stools will pass often and they will be loose.
+At first, stools will pass often, and they will be loose.
 Diaper rash and skin irritation can be a problem at this stage.
 A few weeks after surgery, the stools happen less often and are more solid.
 This often causes constipation.
 Your child's healthcare provider may recommend a high-fiber diet to help with constipation.
 This includes fruits, vegetables, juices, whole-wheat grains and cereals, and beans.

 You can start toilet training at the usual age, when your child is between 2 and 3 years old.
 But a child who has had an anorectal malformation repaired may be slower than others to gain bowel control.
 Your child may not have good control over bowel movements.
 Or your child may have long-term (chronic) constipation.
 This depends on the type of malformation and its repair.
 Your child's healthcare provider can explain the outlook for your child.